noraworld/whisper/README.md

 </section> --}}
 ```

-Replace `example` with your Disqus forum shortname and comment out this script.
+Replace `example` with your Disqus forum shortname and uncomment this script.
 If your don't use the Disqus, you can delete it.

 ### Ghost API
 This theme uses [Ghost API](https://api.ghost.org) for the sidebar.
 If you don't this, your profile is not shown.
 See `assets/js/sidebar.js` and find the part below.